 Once the bolts are in place, you can remove the screws and replace them with the screws of the TV mount.

-Mounting your TV with the ceiling might not be too feasible and requires more hard work.
+Hanging your TV from the ceiling is another popular mounting choice when wall studs aren’t available.
+Mounting your TV to the ceiling might not be too feasible and requires more hard work.
 However, it is still an option.

 Ceilings have joists and beams that provide a similar function to that of wooden studs.
 They might be further apart in the ceiling.